Park-SeungWoo/kakao-ai-study/README.md

 [src](http://www.incodom.kr/Adaboost) <br/>

-It repeatedly makes several week learners(models) based on datas.<br/>
+It repeatedly makes several weak learners(models) based on datas.<br/>
 And learn by giving weights(multiply numeric weight to data to classify those datas well) to each badly predicted datas by prior learners(models).<br/>
 If all weak learners are finished to train, make the strong learner by combining the results.<br/>
 Simply, after counting the number of classes classified by the weak learners for each data, classify each data through majority vote.<br/>
 Actually, in order to make the strong learner, we combine the results by giving weights according to each result's(trained model) accuracy to each trained model.<br/>
 Finally, proceed final predict using the strong learner.<br/>

+AdaBoost uses tree model consisted of two nodes called stump as weak learners.<br/>

 ### More about AdaBoost